Bedrock-OSS/regolith/docs/_pages/docs/filters/filter-types.md

 The standard library is a special [github repository](https://github.com/Bedrock-OSS/regolith-filters) hosted in the Bedrock OSS organization.

 This repository is special, since folders here can be accessed by-name inside of Regolith, instead of by URL.
-This makes the standard library very easy to use for beginners.
+This makes the standard library very easy to use for beginners!

 [The full list of available standard-library filters can be found here.](/regolith/docs/standard-library)